Baker County West Nile virus Activity as of 9/20/2023

 Eliminate sources of standing water that are a breeding ground for mosquitoes.

 Protect yourself by using mosquito repellants containing DEET, oil of lemon eucalyptus or Picardin, and follow the directions on the container.

 Wear long-sleeved shirts and long pants in mosquito-infested areas.

 Make sure screen doors and windows are in good repair and fit tightly.

-Additional information about West Nile virus is available at:
+Additional information about West Nile virus:

 Oregon Health Authority website: http://public.health.oregon.gov/DiseasesConditions/DiseasesAZ/WestNileVirus/Pages/survey.aspx